kanbanyte/sepa/assessments/plan.md

 ## RESOURCES
 ### Hardware resources:
-This includes the necessary hardware components for the vision system implementation, such as cameras, sensors, and computer systems.
+This includes the necessary hardware components for the vision system implementation, such as cameras or existing computer systems in the assembly line.
+The depth camera and its mounting tool are provided by the client, but the mount is designed by the team.

 ### Software resources:
 This includes software tools and libraries required for vision system development and integration, such as OpenCV and PyTorch.